CreatingNull/UOS-Interface/docs/HardwareCOM.md

 At a high level the HardwareCOM package contains the UOSDevice class that creates an communication instance to a single UOS device.
 ##### Connection Creation:
 The user instantiates this class with the identity (device type) and connection string.
-This UOSDevice object is 'lazy loaded' and no connection is made to the device until an explict operation function call is made.
+By default the UOSDevice object is 'lazy loaded' and no connection is made to the device until an explict operation function call is made.
 ##### Function Calls
 Supported function calls may be made to the UOS device through the applicable wrapper functions.
 Where applicable wrapper functions use a volatility constant in accordance with UOS.